 4 Factors That Can Impact A/C Installation Cost

-When considering a home improvement project such as a brand new A/C installation, you want to know what kind of expense you’re looking at.
-To help you get a ballpark idea, check out these four factors that can impact the overall price of an HVAC installation.
+When considering a home improvement project such as a brand new heating and cooling system in St. Louis, MO, you want to know what kind of expense you’re looking at.
+To help you get a ballpark idea, check out these four factors that can impact the overall price of an HVAC installation in your St. Louis, MO home.

 Types of HVAC Systems

 Over time, the HVAC industry has developed new types of heating and cooling systems.
 This led to a diversity and complexity in the installation process.
-Here are some of the most common types of HVAC systems in St. Louis, MO, homes today:
+Here are some of the most common types of heating and cooling systems in St. Louis, MO, homes today:

 - Packaged HVAC units – designed to save more space and highly efficient.